 If you’re taking your vehicle, you’ll need:

-- a GB sticker for your car
+- a GB sticker

 - airport security procedures will not change for direct flights to and from the UK